matrix Standard Accreditation

 For more information about NCS and what they can do for you, visit the gov.uk National Careers Service page

-Achieving the matrix Standard is excellent news for us. ..the assessment highlighted many areas of good practice in IAG advice and will help us to improve our services even more.- Chief Executive of EDT, Andrew Williams,
+Achieving the matrix Standard was a key development for us…the assessment highlighted many areas of good practice in IAG advice and has helped us to improve our services even more.- Chief Executive of EDT, Andrew Williams,

 Case Study